mobius/bitsquid-foundation-git/README.markdown

 * **Array<T>** Implements an array of objects.
 A lightweight version of std::vector that assumes that *T* is a POD-object (i.e. constructors and destructors do not have to be called and the object can be moved with memmove).

 * **Hash<T>** Implements a lightweight hash that assumes that *T* is a POD-object.
 The hash keys are always uint64_t numbers.
 If you want to use some other type of key, just hash it to a uint64_t first.
 (The hash function should not have any collisions in your domain.)
+The hash can be used as a regular hash, or as a multi_hash, through the *multi_hash* interface.

 ### Math